 ❀ Incredible and Awe-Inspiring

-If you are missing outdoor festivals and eating out, this book will provide a small taste of that.
+The World Eats Here will provide a small taste of outdoor festivals and eating out if you are missing that right now.
 The history and the people that are described within the pages of The World Eats Here are both incredible and awe-inspiring.
 As well, the recipes that are included can help to bring some of the Queens Night Market home while we wait for things to open up once more.